Sterile neutrino fits to dark matter mass profiles in the Milky Way and in galaxy clusters

 where $M_{cn}$, $M_{dn}$, $r_{cn}$, $c_n$ and $b$ are fitted parameters in the model \citep{Flynn}.
 Since the sterile neutrino temperature is nearly homogeneous, just like the cosmic microwave background, we can assume that the sterile neutrino is isothermal in an entire cluster and in the Milky Way.

 Note that the larger the sterile neutrino mass, the smaller will be the halo size.
 Therefore it is assumed that the dark matter profile in the Milky Way is mainly characterized by the $21.4 \pm 1.2$ eV sterile neutrinos and that of galaxy clusters by the $4.0 \pm 0.5$ eV sterile neutrinos.
-In Fig.~1 and 2, we fit the derived total mass profiles (from Eqs.~10-14) together with the data from four large clusters (A478, A1413, A2204 and PKS0745) \citep{Pointeco} and the rotation curve of the Milky Way \citep{Sofue1,Sofue2}, respectively.
+In Fig.~1-3, we fit the derived total mass profiles from Eqs.~10-14 and the NFW mass profile from CDM model \cite{Navarro} together with the data from four large clusters (A478, A1413, A2204 and PKS0745) \citep{Pointeco} and the rotation curve of the Milky Way \citep{Sofue1,Sofue2}, respectively.
+We have chosen these four particular clusters from Ref.[23] because the outermost data points are about 1 Mpc from the center so that dark matter is dominated at that region.
 The central density of the sterile neutrino halo $\rho_{s0}$ and the sterile neutrino temperature $T_s$ are the only free parameters adjusted in the fits.
 The neutrino temperatures used in Figs.~1 and 2 are $T_s=0.1-0.5$ K (for $m_s=4.0$ eV) and $T_s = 0.07$ K (for $m_s=21.4$ eV) respectively.